DaVinci Resolve (Beginner Level) with Michael Healy

 Introduction to Cinematography with Blackmagic 6K Cinema Camera

-To provide an introduction and practical knowledge in the area of professional digital cinematography using the Black Magic 6K Cinema Camera system to suit visual artists working with the moving image as part of their practice.
+A full training session focusing on our in-house Blackmagic 6K Cinema Camera, covering camera features, production and operation, rigging, versatile set-ups for studio and outdoor shooting, technical requirements, and data management.
+This course will provide an introduction and practical knowledge in the area of professional digital cinematography using the Black Magic 6K Cinema Camera system to suit visual artists working with the moving image as part of their practice.

 Areas covered: